Jayden-Marshall/MasteringLinuxSkills/README.md

 <h2>Description</h2>

- In the final phase of the THM Linux Fundamentals journey, I delved into intermediate Linux skills crucial for becoming a proficient penetration tester.
+ In the final phase of the THM Linux Fundamentals journey, I dove into intermediate/advanced Linux skills crucial for becoming a proficient penetration tester.
 This walkthrough served as a comprehensive guide to mastering automation, package management, logging, and more, empowering me with the knowledge to navigate Linux intricacies for cybersecurity endeavors.

 <h2>Achievements:</h2>